As an Amazon Associate I earn from qualifying purchases.

 2. JOHNSTON & MURPHY

 Johnston & Murphy grew out of the William J. Dudley Shoes Company, founded in New Jersey in 1850.
-William J. Dudley was a master craftsman who had been schooled in the classical art of english shoe making.
+William J. Dudley was a master craftsman who had been schooled in the classical art of English shoemaking.
 This strong influence is still found in Johnston & Murphy shoes today.

 What To Look For: Johnston & Murphy makes exclusively dress shoes and boots.
 They have a distinctive style and you will learn the models as you see them – but the only real way to find them is by digging methodically through the racks.
 Unlike some brands, you won’t have to scour the shoe to find the brand name.
 Johnston & Murphy shoes always have the brand name on the inner heel.

 Quick Tips: Be sure to include the model name of the shoe you’re selling in the listing title.
 People become loyal to distinct shoe lines and want the same ones every time.
-Many shoes of this brand have leather soles than can crack over time.
+Many shoes of this brand have leather soles that can crack over time.
 Bend the shoe to look for cracks and be sure to check for heel wear.

 3. ALLEN EDMONDS

-Allen Edmonds is a U.S. based upscale designer with heavy influence from Italian Styles.
+Allen Edmonds is a U.S.-based upscale designer with heavy influence from Italian Styles.
 Vintage shoes in good condition are a hot seller here.
 Distressed brogues are also great sellers, but be sure to check out the soles as they are particularly prone to wear.

 What To Look For: Dress shoes of all types.
 Leather brogues with distressed uppers but solid soles are very good sellers.